-There’s a time and a place for posed family photos – Christmas cards, Grandma’s mantle – but how can a photo that looks like everybody else’s photo possibly capture the spirit of your family?
-That’s why I don’t do them.
-Documentary family sessions are about getting to the heart of who you are as a unit.
+Documentary family sessions are about getting to the heart of who you are.
 They’re real and honest and they’re not perfect.
 Sometimes semi-staged (“hey guys, let’s play tug-o-war!”), sometimes totally unscripted, documentary family sessions are about showing what it’s like to be a member of your family.

 I don’t complicate these sessions too much.
-You guys, and me, with a couple of hours doing something you love.
-And yeah, we’ll grab a couple smile-at-the-camera photos, but nothing the kids are going to cry about.
-And probably more like a big group hug photo anyway.
+You guys, and me, with a few hours doing something you love.